Information for Departments

 Each student is assigned a dollar limitation of earnings as indicated on the student’s Work Study Authorization Form.
 The limit of earnings is the gross amount the student may earn, and it includes the department’s percentage share and the federal percentage share.

 Students are not allowed to earn more than their limit of earnings during the authorized period.
-When a student reaches his or her maximum limit of earnings, your department must either discontinue the student's employment or hire the student to your department as a temporary employee.
+When a student reaches his or her maximum limit of earnings, your department must either discontinue the student's employment or hire the student to your department as a part-time employee.
 You should make this expectation clear to the student at the time of hiring.
-Please contact your campus work study administer with questions regarding hiring work study students as temporary employees.
+Please contact your campus work study administer with questions regarding hiring work study students as part-time employees.

 Your department is responsible for monitoring that the student does not exceed this limit of earnings.
 After the close of each payroll, the department should run the Work Study Limit Earnings IUIE report to review their students’ earnings and remaining balance.
 Step-by-step instructions for running this report can be found here.
 You may wish to adjust the schedule working hours per week in order to spread the student’s employment throughout the academic period.